-6) Removal of Serious Offenders to Adult Court
+5) Removal of Juveniles to Adult Court

-To the greatest extent possible, determinations regarding the fitness of serious offenders should be made by the juvenile court on a case-by-case basis.
+To the greatest extent possible, determinations regarding the fitness of juveniles who have committed serious offenses should be made by the juvenile court on a case-by-case basis.

-7) Jury Trial for Serious Offenders

-Except when transferred to adult court, juveniles should not be afforded the right to a jury trial - even when charged with a serious offense.
+G) Jury Trial for Juveniles Except when transferred to adult court, juveniles should not be afforded the right to a jury trial - even when charged with a serious offense.